richardhallett/nml/readme.md

 What is nml?
 ------------

-nml is linear algebra maths library built for .NET.
-I originally created it as a learning exercise for myself and to use in projects that require a 3d maths library.
+nml is linear algebra maths library built for .NET, mainly intended for projects that require a 3d maths library.

 Current Requirements
 --------------------